 An interdisciplinary team of behavioral intervention specialists and social workers provide information and referral, advocacy, short-term crisis counseling and/or in-home behavioral interventions.
 This is provided to stabilize familial relationships, maintain the integrity of the family unit, and promote functional behavior.

-Staffed with professionals from the medical, social work, vocational counseling and psychological professions, The Epilepsy Foundation provides a wide variety of services and supports to persons with epilepsy, their families, and the community.
+Staffed with professionals from the medical, social work, vocational counseling and psychological professions, The Epilepsy Foundation of Metropolitan New York (EFMNY) provides a wide variety of services and supports to persons with epilepsy, their families, and the community.

 The Association for Children with Down Syndrome's services are designed with the person in mind.
 All of their activities – educational, recreational, therapeutic, social – focus on the unique characteristics and abilities of the person they are serving, with one goal - to help that person develop to their full potential.